olsen-cole/macrocard/README.md

 > On any layer, pressing and holding the encoder switch will disconnect from the current connected device.

 # Usage
-ZMK has decent battery optimization.
-The macropad will be placed into a sleep mode when inactive for an hour.
-If the macropad will be stored for a week or more, turn the macropad off using the on/off switch to disconnect the battery.
+After three hours of inactivity, the macropad will enter an idle state to save energy.
+After six hours of inactivity, the macropad will enter a deep sleep mode.
+With these modes, the macropad can last a little under a month on a single charge.
+If you need to store the macropad, turn the macropad off using the on/off switch to disconnect the battery.

 > [!NOTE]
 > Since the on/off switch will disconnect the battery, charging the battery is not possible when the macropad is off.